 Sources of omega-3 fatty acids

-Omega-3 fatty acids, found in blue fish, help to keep the heart healthy and reduce the risk of heart disease.
+Omega-3 fatty acids, found in bluefish, help keep the heart healthy and reduce the risk of heart disease.

 Sources of omega-3 fatty acids include: